Overcoming Emotional Eating

 To create new habits is difficult only in the beginning, much of how we eat is based on habit and if you realize that you hurt yourself eating industrialized products I think it becomes easier to let it go.
 Why treat yourself so badly?
 Our choices have a great influence on our children.
 They will want what we have and they regard it as normal when they see us eat something on a daily basis.

 I have not experienced that exercise makes you thin even after attending many classes and running regularly.
-But regular exercise make me feel and look more fit and happy.
+But regular exercise makes me feel and look more fit and happy.
 It lifts away depressive thoughts and helps me to have a more natural appetite.
 I feel the difference between hungry and not hungry better and helps me to get inspiration for writing and other tasks to be done.

 A list to help clear the clouded horizon